iobis/manual/identifiers.md

 ### occurrenceID

 `occurrenceID` is an identifier for occurrence records.
-Each occurrence record must have a unique identifier.
+Each occurrence record should have a globally unique identifier.
 Because `occurrenceID` is a required term, you may have to construct a persistent and globally unique identifier for each of your data records if none already exist.

 There are no standardized guidelines yet on designing the persistence of this ID, the level of uniqueness (from within a dataset to globally in OBIS), and the precise algorithm and format for generating the ID.
 But in the absence of a persistent globally unique identifier, one can be constructed by combining the `institutionCode`, the `collectionCode` and the `catalogNumber` (or autonumber in the absence of a catalogNumber).
-This is similar to how [eventID](identifiers.html#eventid) is constructed.
+This is similar to how [eventID](#eventid) is constructed.
+You may also follow [Life Science Identifiers](https://www.labkey.org/Documentation/wiki-page.view?name=lsidOverview) guidelines.
 Note that the inclusion of `occurrenceID` is also necessary for datasets in the [OBIS-ENV-DATA](data_format.html#obis-holds-more-than-just-species-occurrences-the-env-data-approach) format.

 An important consideration for museum specimens: there is the possibility that the institution a specimen is housed at may change.
 Therefore you may consider omitting institution identifiers within an occurrenceID, because occurrenceID should **not** change over time.